hibozzy18/argo/README.md

 Table: 1.1 Energy per partition

-The total energy that was consumed by the whole cluster for the period is 7266.47 Megajoules.
+The total energy that was consumed by the whole cluster for the period is **7266.47 Megajoules** .

 ![pie Partition](img/pie_partition.png)
 Fig 1.0 Energy Consumption per partition